4t0m15/shmup/README.md

-# WipShmup - Space Shoot 'Em Up
+# WipShmup - "Work in Progress Shoot 'em Up"

-A shoot 'em up game built in Rust using the ggez game framework.
+A shoot 'em up game built in Rust using ggez.

 ## Features

 - **Difficulty Selection**: Four difficulties: Goober, Standard, Ultra-Violence, Not when, how.
-- **Player Movement**: Smooth WASD or arrow key movement.
+- **Player Movement**: wasd/arrow keys (I prefer arrow keys).
-- **Gameplay**: Fire bullets with Spacebar.
-Hold Spacebar (with Laser power-up) to charge and unleash a powerful laser.
+- **Gameplay**: Fire bullets with the spacebar.
+Hold the spacebar (with Laser power-up) to charge and release to fire a laser that ista-kills enemies.
 - **Power-Ups**:
    - **Rapid Fire**: Shoot much faster for a limited time.
    - **Triple Shot**: Fire three bullets at once.